careerbuilder/DataScienceAPIDocumentation/Skills.md

   ]
 }
 ```
-If the return_relevant_skills request parameter is set to true, the reponse will look like this:
+If the return_related_skills request parameter is set to true, the reponse will look like this:

 ```
 {